 Benjamin Hornigold is arguably one of the most important figures in the history of the Golden Age of Piracy.
-He is considered by many to be one of the “founding fathers” of the Golden Age of Piracy.
+In fact, he is considered by many to be one of its “founding fathers”.
 In this article, we’ll cover Benjamin Hornigold’s historical significance, how to make your own custom miniature, review his Blood & Plunder stats and look at some force-building options to use in your games.

 Benjamin Hornigold Historical Background

 Benjamin Hornigold was an Englishman whose early background is largely unrecorded.
 It is possible he was a navy officer or privateer during the Queen Anne’s War.
 The earliest records of his past indicate that he was involved in the raid of merchant ships off the Bahamas in 1713.
 Known for daring raids and clever tactics, he quickly became one of the most successful pirates of his time.
 Despite his criminal acts and strict leadership, he was known for his “generosity” and “fairness”.
 As an English patriot, he was a man of principles who initially only attacked Spanish vessels, allowing English prizes to go free.